Ankober: History

 Ankober may have formerly been known as Gorobela.

-Meridazmach Amha Iyasus, moved the capital of Shewa from Doqaqit to Ankober.
+Meridazmach Amha Iyasus, moved the capital of Shewa from Doqaqit (located near Debre Sina) to Ankober.
 It remained the principal residence of the rulers of Shewa until Negus (later Emperor) Menelik II moved it to Mount Entoto in 1878, although Wossen Seged preferred to live at Qundi during his reign.
 The name of the town is said to have been taken from an Oromo Queen, Anko, who ruled the town during the reign of Qedami Qal.

 The first Europeans to record their visit to Ankober were the Evangelical missionaries Carl Wilhelm Isenberg and Johann Ludwig Krapf in 1839.
 However, at the time there was a small colony of Greeks, who made their living as craftsmen and tradesmen.
 In the following years, a steady stream of travellers visited Ankober, including Captain William Cornwallis Harris.
 Following the death of Meridazmach Sahle Selassie in 1847, the Abichu Oromo rebelled and attacked Ankober; only the firearms Sahle Selassie had collected there saved the capital.
 The Shewans burned the town in 1856 in reaction to the invasion, and eventual conquest, of Emperor Tewodros II.

 It was soon rebuilt, and used by Tewodros's appointees Haile Mikael and Seyfe Sahle Selassie as their seat of power.
 At that time, its population was around 5000, rising to 15,000 during the residency of the imperial court.
 The stone palace crowned the top of the hill, surrounded with a simple fortification of stakes and branches, while most of the people lived in conical thatched huts scattered across the face of the mountain.
 The Ankober market in the mid-19th century was held on Saturday, the day after the more important market at Aliyu Amba.
 The Ankober market was frequented mostly by the local Christians.
 During the later 19th century, Wehni Azaj Welde Sadeq (1838–1909) was governor of Ankober and chief of the local prison, having jurisdiction over the Afar lowlands until his death.

 Around 1890, Menelek II began using Ankober to confine his political prisoners.
 People held there included Gaki Sherocho, the last king of Kaffa, and Ras Mengesha Yohannes, the rebellious son of Emperor Yohannes IV.
+During Menelik II's absence as he went to confront the Italians at the Battle of Adwa, the rebel leader Talha Jafar pillaged the town, resulting in significant destruction.

 Around the time of the First World War, the population was around 2000.
 In the military actions leading to the Battle of Segale, on 18 October 1916 Negus Mikael's troops crushed an advance force of 11,000 men stationed in Ankober and killed their leader, Ras Lul Seged.